-- a.
-Loading Agent Responsible for the vehicles once they are released by the shuttle or releasing provider.
-The responsibility of the loading agent will end when railcars are deemed properly loaded and paperwork accepted by the origin railroad. - b.
-Unloading Agent Responsible for the vehicles once railcars are spotted and prepped for unloading.
-The responsibility of the unloading agent will end when the vehicles have been bayed in the designated drop zone. - c.
-Defective railcars must not be loaded under any circumstance. - d.
-Rave end doors must not be loaded to Mexico or states bordering Mexico. - e.
+- e.
 Tools used during rail loading or unloading must have protective covering. - f.
 Vehicle damage due to improper loading must be reported to the origin loaders and noted as a "08" inspection in VICS prior to securement release. - g.
-Portable/fixed rail loading devices (i.e., buck loaders) must not have an approach angle greater than 4°. - h.
+Portable/fixed rail loading devices (i.e., buck loaders) must not have an approach angle greater than 4°.

+- h.
 Loading is not permitted in cases where buck loader extends above the loading deck by more than 1".
 This is to ensure vehicle rocker panel / sill does not contact buck loader. - i.
 Loaders must ensure that the hinged "B" deck is properly adjusted prior to loading. - j.
 It is permissible for loading agents to place chocks on the deck prior to loading provided they are not in the vehicle's loading path. - k.
 End doors must be secured when in the open position to prevent contact with the vehicles during loading. - 1.
 Vehicles must not be driven at speeds in excess of 5 mph or 8 km/h on ramps and railcars. - m.
 One vehicle on a ramp at a time during loading/unloading. - n.
 Vehicles must not be driven through more than six consecutive railcars during loading or unloading. - o.
 Vehicles must not be loaded in any position on a multi-level car that would require the driver to enter or exit via any means other than the driver's door. - p.
 Vehicles must be positioned in their designated location and centered over the tie down rails, with the front wheels straight ahead. - q.
-Manual transmissions must be in 1st gear with parking brake engaged.

-- r.
-Automatic transmissions must be in park with parking brake engaged. - s.
+For Manual transmissions: - 1.
+Fully engage parking brake. - 2.
+Shift transmission into 1st gear. - 3.
+Turn vehicle off. - r.
+For Automatic transmissions: - 1.
+Fully engage parking brake. - 2.
+Shift transmission to park - 3.
+Turn vehicle off. - s.
 Spacing between vehicles must be at least 3".
 There must be a minimum of 5" between the end doors and the vehicles loaded in the end positions. - t.
 Windshield wipers, electrical accessories, and lights must be turned off.
 Keep all windows, vents, and glove box door closed. - u.
 VIN on the VSO must match the VIN plate and the certification label. - v.
 Vehicle doors must remain unlocked during transit. - w.
 Railcar end-doors will be closed, locked and sealed before loaded railcar is moved from the dock. - x.
 A green seal, identifying the direction of the vehicles' headlights, must be used to secure the railcar door. - y.
 Refer to the Vehicle Loading Sheets in Appendix I for specifics on loading/unloading.